microchip-pic-avr-examples/pic18f56q24-adcc-signal-acq-at-faster-sampling-rate-mplab-mcc/README.md

 **Steps to Open Terminal Window in MPLAB Data Visualizer**

 The user is provided with an option to choose a sampling frequency setting to be used for the ADCC peripheral from the supported frequencies by pressing the on-board switch SW0.
-These instructions are displayed on the Terminal Window of the Data Visualizer.
-Additionally, the selected frequency is displayed on the Terminal Window after the user selects the sampling frequency option.
-Follow the steps below to open and configure the Terminal Window.
+These instructions are displayed on the Terminal window of the Data Visualizer.
+Additionally, the selected frequency is displayed on the Terminal window after the user selects the sampling frequency option.
+Follow the steps below to open and configure the Terminal window.
 1. Open the stand-alone MPLAB Data Visualizer tool.
-2. Click the *Connections tab*, which is available on the top left of the Data Visualizer.
+2. Click the **Connections** tab, which is available on the top left of the Data Visualizer.
 3. Open the COM 15 settings window.
 By default, the Baud Rate is set to 9600.

 **Note:** The COM port number can vary depending on the availability of the port.